GilbertEmodi/Kubernetes/README.md

 One thing I didn't expect in this project was seeing how eksctl wasn't already installed on the EC2 instance, but using it was well worth it.
 It simplified resource creation in comparison to using just the AWS CLI commands.

-### This project took me...

-This project took almost 2 hours to complete.
-The part that took the longest was the setup (downloading eksctl, and waiting for it to fully create the cluster environment.

 ---

 ## What is Kubernetes?

 Kubernetes is a tool for container orchestration.
 Companies and developers use Kubernetes to deploy and manage large scale containerized applications.

-I used eksctl to create a Kubernetes cluster using the command line.
+I used "eksctl" to create a Kubernetes cluster using the command line.
 The "eksctl create cluster" command line I ran defined the name of the cluster, its node group's name, and node size settings.
 I also defined the region and the EC2 instance type.

 I initially ran into 2 errors while using eksctl.
 The first one was because of not having installed eksctl yet.
 The second one was because the EC2 instance didn't have permission to our AWS account and services yet.
+I solved that issue by assigning an IAM role to the EC2 Instance.

 ![Image](https://github.com/GilbertEmodi/Launch-Kubernetes-Cluster-part1-/blob/main/1-eksctl%20not%20found.JPG)